bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 | --------------------------------------------- | -------------------------------------------- |
 | Regression Team                               | Neural Net Team                              |

+As we see, the two teams are fundamentally different.
+The regression settles on a conventional 3-5-2 formation, with familiar faces such as Vardy, Lundstram and De Bruyne, which were infact the top three selected players in GW 18.
+A great performance against Aston Villa in round 17 paired with a supposedly managable home match against Watford makes Lundstram's teammates Fleck and Stevens favorable selections.
+Vardy and Maddison will hope to shorten the Liverpool lead on Boxing day, while Maupay needs to bounce back from a disappointing home performance against Sheffield Utd.
+A slightly weaker opponent gives De Bruyne the edge as captain over Mohamed Salah.

+The neural network has opted for a refreshing 5-2-3 formation, with large emphasis on Sheffield and Aston Villa defenders.
+Doherty and Neves will face a tough task in Pep Guadiola's men on Thursday, while Christian Benteke is still waiting for his first goal of the 19/20 season.
+Notably, all players but Martinelli have home matches, which could indicate a substantial preference for this by the model.
+Abraham should have plenty of chances to prove his worth as captain against the most conceding team of the Premier League season so far.

 ### Next steps

 These models have been built primarily to show the value of adding machine learning capabilities to solve problems which require consideration of a large amount of factors.
-While they are basic and could relatively easily be improved or replaced by more sophisticated models (e.g., some ensemble learning approach or including more data combined with [PCA](https://towardsdatascience.com/principal-component-analysis-intro-61f236064b38)), a more interesting discussion is whether this is in fact a problem worth solving with machine learning.
+While they are basic and could relatively easily be improved or replaced by more sophisticated models (e.g., some ensemble learning approach or improve data preprocessing with [PCA](https://towardsdatascience.com/principal-component-analysis-intro-61f236064b38)), a more interesting discussion is whether this is in fact a problem worth solving with machine learning.

 Modeling all possible variables influencing a player's performance in a given Premier League round is not feasible.
 The problem of setting up a Fantasy draft is, as most complex problems of this sort, an area where expert humans are likely to continue outperforming automated efforts.
 However, the value of machine learning, data science and quantitative methods as decision support is indisputable.
 Letting machines do what they do best – crunching big data sets and discovering deep patterns – and use this insight as guidance for making <i>human</i> decisions, is probably (and perhaps, hopefully) a more rational approach, also for Fantasy Premier League.